bliss-hums/dsnd-communicating-to-stakeholders-lesson/README.md

 There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

+### BootcampStats.ipynb

+This is a notebook that gives an overview of job prospects and salaries for graduates of a Bootcamp.
+It gives insight into the time it took before getting a developer job, the amount of diversity in the Bootcamp, and the salaries the Bootcamp graduates are earning in their developer jobs.

+### HowToBreakIntoTheField.ipynb

 ## Results<a name="results"></a>

 The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).